FOOD IS CENTRAL TO COMMUNAL IDENTITY AND COLLECTIVE WELL-BEING

 'Ubuntu', this felicitous term was close to the heart of Nelson Mandela.
 Via food / eating together, the universal bond of sharing that connects us all, comes to the fore.

 My several-sided passion, over many years: connecting people via food - nature - stories - music - travel, in varied cultures - cuisines - arts and crafts contexts: is admirably expressed by this 'ubuntu' expression.
 A dining experience, celebrating the qualities of togetherness, sharing and community.

-food is our common ground
+food is our common ground, a universal experience.

 31DAYS WAS AN INTENSIVE CREATIVE SOCIAL COLLABORATION THAT TOOK PLACE IN 2016, INVOLVING MORE THAN 100 CREATIVES – CHEFS, FOODIES, WRITERS, PHOTOGRAPHERS, POETS, SCIENTISTS, ARTISTS, TREND ANA- LYSTS, PHILOSOPHERS AND VEGAN ROOKIES.
 A COLLABORATIVE CREATIVE RESPONSE TO AN EMERGING GLOBAL IMPERATIVE TO RE- THINK WHAT WE PUT ON OUR PLATES.

 – A PERFECT PROJECT FOR THE HOLISTIC CHEF TO TAKE PART IN!

 The series of events were assembled into an anecdotal vegan cookbook, based on the 31 dinners during the 31 days in January, a celebration of– and a conversation about veganism; told, cooked, photographed, impro- vised, drawn and mused over.
 Chapters by people completely new to the idea, rubbing shoulders with chapters by profiled writers whose unique perspectives offers a varied set of entry points to the subject matter.